LordDraagonLive/BAC-Chat-System/README.md

 - Firstly, copy the ChatSystem database in Derby-Database folder.
 - Paste the copied folder in .netbeans-derby folder in Users folder of Windows default user.
 - Setup up the netbeans JDBC derby database and refer the copied database.
+- Start the derby server.
+- Deploy the Chat Server.
+- Finally, enjoy!